boneyard93501/randomx-controller/Readme.md

 * Bundling PoW with Nox looks reasonable and in line with operator expectations

 * Nox needs to integrate with PoW for capacity management, i.e., allocated freed capacity to workers and vice versa.
 ## Operational Considerations

 Since each thread makes a provider money, considerations have been given to minimize the thread overhead of "operational" thread overhead.
 Hence, a lot of even monitoring loops have been squeezed into the main thread.

-### Thread Overhead

-Needs to be kept (relatively) low.
-This not only requires optimized Fluence binaries but also a reasonable floor requirement on what consitutes a "server" in terms of cores and RAM.
-For example, we might want to consider a "Fluence server"  to be 64 or even 128 cores with 1 TB or 2TB RAM, respectively, to

 ## Summary
+WIP

 To Dos: